aweary/react-copy-write/README.md

 ## Providing State

 The Provider component is what provides the state (crazy, right?).
-When the Provider component mounts the initial state will be whatever you passed to `createState`.
+When the Provider component mounts, the initial state will be whatever you passed to `createState`.
 The Provider component takes no props, and expects that all the associated Consumer components will be rendered as descendants.

 ```jsx
 class App extends React.Component {